Tunisia... Ready and safe!

 1 Tunisian Dinar = 1/3 EUR

-The temperature drops into the realms of warm to mild in Tunisia’s Mediterranean resorts during November.
+The temperature drops into the realms of warm to mild in Tunisia’s Mediterranean resorts during May/June.
 With an average maximum temperature of 26°C, Tunisia in May/June is heading for its warm, dry, summer season.
 May/June is a very pleasant time to travel to Tunisia.
 It is also a good month for excursions into the southern desert regions of Tunisia.